 - The science of healthy living and dynamic aging

-The UC Berkeley Friendship, Emotion and Wellness study (BeFriend) recruited women volunteers, along with a friend, between the ages of 25 and 80 years old, to participate in the study in order to investigate the social, emotional, cognitive and biological factors associated with friends helping each other during challenging life events.
-Learn more at the BeFriend website.
+The UC Berkeley Friendship, Emotion and Wellness study (BeFriend) recruited women volunteers between the ages of 25 and 80 years old to participate in the study along with a friend in order to investigate the social, emotional, cognitive and biological factors associated with friends helping each other during challenging life events.

 OLLI partnered with the Greater Good Science Center to recruit participants for a study on gratitude.
 This project used an interactive gratitude journal called Thnx4 to gather research data in order to study the causes, effects, and meaning of gratitude, as well as explore possible differences in the expression of gratitude across the lifespan.